moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 1. **Addition of new contractors that are not subject to the vendor's security controls**.
 1. **Introduction of new AI functionality within a system resulting in the addition of a new sub-processor**.

-Prior to launching a new review, determine whether the previous review provides assurance over the new service/system.
+Prior to launching a new review, determine whether the previous review provides assurance over the new service or system.
 This can be completed by reviewing the previously-provided documentation for coverage or by asking the vendor directly.
 If sufficient assurance does not exist, or the change is believed to introduce additional risk to GitLab, the Security Risk team may need to complete a new TPRM review prior to approving the requisition.

 Vendors occasionally implement changes between contracting cycles that could introduce previously unidentified risks, such as the introduction of new AI features and/or [subservice providers](https://www.schellman.com/blog/soc-examinations/subservice-organizations-vs-vendors-within-soc).
 Team members should notify the Security Risk team when these changes occur, and if necessary may be directed not to allow, utilize, or enable such functionality until a new assessment has been completed.
 Upon notification of such changes, the Security Risk team will follow the above procedures to determine whether a new review is necessary.

 **Note:** Circumstances may exist outside of those defined above that could necessitate further review.
 TPRM Engineers should use professional discretion in identifying these circumstances and perform additional review or validation as needed.
+Questions or concerns regarding the materiality of a change or the appropriate approval window should be escalated to the Security Risk Team within the #Sec-Assurance-Team channel.

 ### Acceptable Third-Party Attestations